-The CIP Ad Hoc Committee met in May, July, September, October, and December of 2016 to review and discuss information related to the development of the CIP and provide input to staff.
+The CIP Board Committee met in May, July, September, October, and December of 2016 and monthly in 2017 to review and discuss information related to the development of the CIP and provide input to staff.
 The Committee provided direction on issues ranging from resource utilization and funding requirements to the prioritization criteria that are applied to each capital project before it is added to the CIP.
-Over the course of 2016, the CIP Ad Hoc Committee's recommendations were incorporated into the CIP document or implemented by staff.
+The Committee's recommendations were incorporated into the CIP document or implemented by staff.
 On January 10, 2017 the FY 2018-22 project list and prioritization criteria were reviewed and endorsed by the Board.
 The following are highlights of changes from the previous year that have been approved as the basis for the FY 2018-22 CIP:

-- To fully fund the Water Supply projects in the FY 2018-22 CIP, an increase in the groundwater production charges of up to 9.9% in North County and 6.4% for South County will be required. - Two new projects with a combined cost of \$6.6 million were added to the CIP.
-They are; Berryessa Creek, from Lower Penitencia Creek to Calaveras Boulevard -- Phase 3, planning and design only, and E. Discovery Management System. - The Expedited Purified Water Program has been separated into two projects.
+- To fully fund the Water Supply projects in the FY 2018-22 CIP, an increase in the groundwater production charges of up to 9.6% in North County and 6.4% for South County will be required in FY 2018. - Three new projects with a combined cost of \$7.8 million were added to the CIP.
+They are: Berryessa Creek, from Lower Penitencia Creek to Calaveras Boulevard--Phase 3, planning and design only; E-Discovery Management System; and Watershed Habitat Enhancements. - The Expedited Purified Water Program has been separated into two projects.
 The first project would include expansion of the Silicon Valley Advanced Water Purification Center (SVAWPC) and the conveyance pipeline to the Los Gatos Recharge Ponds.
-The remaining potential elements of the Program address the District's long-term water supply portfolio beyond 2040.
-These elements have been removed from the five-year CIP, but will be included in the long-term forecast starting in FY2032.
-This has reduced the Water Utility category cost in the FY2018-22 CIP by \$345M.
+The remaining elements of the Program address the District's long-term water supply portfolio beyond 2040.

 Resolution of several items in the Memorandum of Understanding being negotiated with the City of San Jose for the expansion of purified water production will require additional time.
 Staff estimates that an additional 1 to 2 years of collaborative effort may be needed.
-The Draft FY2018-22 CIP reflects this twovear shift.
+The Draft FY 2018-22 CIP reflects a two-year shift.

-- As work proceeds on the Anderson Dam Seismic Retrofit Project the investigations have shown that more extensive embankment retrofit is necessary, this will add will add about \$200M (2016 dollars) to the project cost. - The timing of the IRP2 line valves Project has been moved forward, staff plans to design and install these line valves in conjunction with the 10-year Pipeline Rehabilitation Project - The Watersheds Asset Rehabilitation Program (formerly the Erosion Repair Program), continues to be a priority.
-In addition to the approximately \$15M of work completed or currently underway, the FY 2018-22 CIP includes \$55M in funding for the program.
+- As work proceeds on the Anderson Dam Seismic Retrofit Project the investigations have shown that more extensive embankment retrofit is necessary, this will add will add about \$200M (2016 dollars) to the project cost. - The timing of the IRP2 Line Valves Project has been moved forward, staff plans to design and install these line valves in conjunction with the 10-year Pipeline Rehabilitation Project - The Watersheds Asset Rehabilitation Program (formerly the Erosion Repair Program), continues to be a priority.
+In addition to the approximately \$15M of work completed or currently underway, the FY 2018-22 CIP includes \$64M in funding for the program.
 More than 30 erosion sites along District-owned portions of creeks throughout the county would benefit from repair.
 Staff continues to monitor and evaluate the priority of individual sites and refine the multi-year program.
-Approximately \$80M to \$100M of Identified work remains unfunded.
+Approximately \$60M to \$100M of identified work remains unfunded.

-To increase the visibility of the District's efforts to improve fish passage in local streams.
-Feasibility studies at Ogier Ponds, Metcalf Ponds and Stevens Creek are included in the Water Resources Stewardship section of the CIP.
+• To increase the visibility of the District's efforts to improve fish passage in local streams, feasibility studies at Ogier Ponds, Metcalf Ponds and Stevens Creek are included in the Water Resources Stewardship section of the CIP.

-Each project in the CIP goes through a planning phase, design phase and construction phase.
+Each project in the CIP goes through a planning

+phase, design phase and construction phase.
 The Board may determine to not implement a project based on various considerations such as financial constraints, environmental impacts or community desire during a project's planning or design phases.
 Approval of a capital project by the Board occurs at the end of the design phase when the Board approves the plans and specifications to solicit bids for construction of the project.